 - Only allow children to enter the vehicle from the sidewalk.

 - Always check the vehicle for sleeping children before exiting.
 Never leave a child alone in a vehicle for any reason.

 Think about communication.
 Have a cell phone with you at all times.
 You may need to call for emergency assistance.

 Think about prevention.
 Make sure children never go into public restrooms by themselves.
 Avoid leaving any adult alone with children.
 Remind children of safety rules throughout the trip.

 Have fun!
 Talk to the children, sing songs and play games.
 Help them notice the interesting features of the world around them.
 Provide clipboards so they can take notes or draw pictures.

 Think about how you would respond to problems on trips away from the building.
-Download and print the Trip Problem Solving Activity.
+Review the Trip Problem Solving activity.
 Read and answer the questions.
-Talk about your responses with your supervisor, trainer, or coach.
+Talk about your responses with your trainer, coach, or administrator.
 Then compare your answers to the suggested responses.

 There are tools that can help you be prepared for emergencies on trips away from your program.
 Use these forms to:

 - Make sure you have prepared for the trip.

 California Childcare Health Program.
 (2016).
 Field Trip Safety Notes. https://cchp.ucsf.edu/sites/cchp.ucsf.edu/files/fieldtripsen070604_adr.pdf